Bone Health After Cancer

 Reading Food Labels

-Food labels can be hard to understand, but the Food and Drug Administration (FDA) has approved a new "Nutrition Facts" label on food products that is easier to read.
+Food labels can be hard to understand.
+The Food and Drug Administration (FDA) has approved a new "Nutrition Facts" label on food products that is easier to read.
 Food manufacturers are just starting to use this new label, so you may see the old labels still being used.
 On the old label, the content of calcium was listed as a percentage of the recommended daily amount (RDA or Daily Value).
 How many people actually know the Daily Value of a given nutrient?
 The new labels require manufacturers to list the actual amount of calcium, vitamin D, iron, and potassium, in addition to the Daily Value of these foods.
 This change will make it easier to determine how much calcium and vitamin D you are getting in packaged foods.

 If your healthcare team determines that you have osteoporosis or osteopenia, they may recommend medications to prevent it from getting worse.
 The main category of medication used to treat osteoporosis is called antiresorptive medications, which work by slowing the rate of bone breakdown.
 While breakdown is slowed, the formation of bone occurs at the same speed, which may allow bone density to improve.
 Antiresorptive medications include bisphosphonates (such as alendronate, zoledronic acid, etc.), raloxifene (a selective estrogen receptor modifier or SERM), and calcitonin.
 PTH (teriparatide) is a type of parathyroid hormone, which increases the rate of bone formation, allowing bones to strengthen, but is much less commonly used because of significant side effects.
 If you are taking a bisphosphonate, be sure to talk to your care provider if you have dental work planned, as you may need to temporarily stop this medication.